The Best Climate Projections Are Extreme

 (stream / mp3)

-Pictures taken with a thermal camera let you see with your own eyes where heat is leaking out of walls and windows in your home.
+MassSave takes pictures with a thermal camera that let you see with your own eyes where heat is leaking out of walls and windows in your home.
 It's a powerful spur to persuade you to improve insulation and keep the storm windows closed.
 Living on Earth’s Helen Palmer reports.
 (9:25)

 BP Pleads Guilty